Crankums/crankums/README.md

 - 📫 How to reach me:
-  - 🐤twitter: @crankarmcraig twitter.com/CrankarmCraig
+  - 🐤 twitter: @crankarmcraig twitter.com/CrankarmCraig
-  - 💻Dev.to: crankums dev.to/crankums
+  - 💻 Dev.to: crankums dev.to/crankums
-  - 💼LinkedIn: linkedin.com/in/craig-donavin
+  - 💼 LinkedIn: linkedin.com/in/craig-donavin

 - 😄 Pronouns: he/him/his